 In the City of Charlotte or Mecklenburg County, the first steps for responding to a violation are notification, education and assistance.
 As soon as staff knows about a violation, the violator is immediately notified so they can stop the illicit discharge or violation.
 Staff will send a Notice of Violation that outlines the illicit discharge, the actions that must be taken by the violator to come into compliance, and the potential penalties for noncompliance.
 They will also offer education and assistance to help a violator come into compliance.

 There are many examples when Charlotte and Mecklenburg County have issued civil penalties to violators of the Pollution Control Ordinance, but fines are not always issued.
 For minor offenses, when a violator does not have a history of previous violations, the desired outcome is compliance with the corrective actions outlined in the Notice of Violation.
 In these cases, the Notice of Violation is issued as a warning and means of education.
 For more serious offenses, when a violator has a previous history of non-compliance, and/or there is a violation with willful intention, a civil penalty may be issued.
-Staff from the City of Charlotte follows procedures outlined in the City of Charlotte Storm Water Pollution Control Ordinance Penalty/Enforcement Guidance and Penalty Worksheet to help determine whether a civil penalty should be issued and the penalty amount.
+Staff from the City of Charlotte follows procedures outlined in the City of Charlotte Storm Water Pollution Control Ordinance Penalty/Enforcement Guidance to help determine whether a civil penalty should be issued and the penalty amount.
 This helps ensure consistency and fairness in enforcement matters.